plating, anodizing, & finishing Q&As since 1989

 - Plymouth, Devon, England

-Assuming that you are in an acidic condition, Dissolved copper sulfate will give an acidic condition, many trash metals will plate out also.
+Assuming that you are in an acidic condition, Dissolved copper sulphate will give an acidic condition, many trash metals will plate out also.
 The key to purification is to use the lowest current that will plate out the copper and not the tramp metals.
 This will be about 1/2 an amp per sq ft of cathode area with lots of agitation, air or mechanical.

 The bubbles are because you have exceeded the hydrogen and oxygen overvoltage potentials and are generating O2 and H2 gas, an explosive mixture that a spark can set off.